by Brian Tomasik

 Speculations about physics, musings on philosophy, and so on may be written about in blog posts and email discussions, even though these ideas haven't (yet) been widely accepted by their respective communities.
 Such writing can form the basis for further thinking, may elicit peer commentary, and so on.

-5. Clarifying one's own thoughts
+5. Clarifying and preserving one's own thoughts

 Sometimes writing is useful as a way to think in a more organized manner about a topic.
 (In fact, that's a main reason I wrote the current piece, and it's a big motivation for many of the other pieces on my site.)
 In this case, writing is kind of an extreme version of "active reading" or what we might analogously call "active thinking".
 Writing can expand one's effective memory capacity and organize thoughts into a structure that makes them easier to analyze.
 The written document also provides a record of one's thoughts for later reference by oneself, even if no one else ever finds it useful.